projectceladon/celadon-documentation/source/getting_started/on-vm.rst

         :align: center

 #.
 The QEMU window will be closed automatically once flash complete.
-   Now we get the CaaS virtual disk :file:`android.qcow2` under the current directory.
+   Now we get the CiV virtual disk :file:`android.qcow2` under the current directory.

 Reboot to Android UI
 ********************

-A script :file:`start_android_qcow2.sh` is developed to facilitate the CaaS images booting process.
-However, before launching the script to boot to the Android UI, you may need to edit the CaaS image filename in the script, as the default image file `android.qcow2` is hard-coded in the script:
+A script :file:`start_android_qcow2.sh` is developed to facilitate the CiV images booting process.
+However, before launching the script to boot to the Android UI, you may need to edit the CiV image filename in the script, as the default image file `android.qcow2` is hard-coded in the script:

 .. code-block:: bash